theory/justatheory/content/post/past/db/pg/comparing-relations.md

 );
 ```

-As you can see, it’s do-able, but clumsy and error prone.
+As you can see, it's do-able, but clumsy and error prone.
 We really are taking a
 table result and turning into a scalar value.
 And thanks to the casts to `text`,
 the test can actually incorrectly pass if, for example, the integer was actually
 stored as text (although, to be fair, the same is true of a `pg_regress` test,